christinto/motomart/README.md

 1. Submit new vehicle
 2. Owner can set a sell Price in ETH and press sell to list the item up as For Sale.

-3. Search car details up via VIN
+3. Search vehicle details up via VIN
 4. User can do a on-chain transfer of their motorbike to another Address on the blockchain so that they become the new owner.
 5. Switch accounts on Metamask and reload the app

-6. Ability to buy a motorbike that is listed and ownd by another address.
+6. Ability to buy a motorbike that is listed and owned by another address.
 7. Takes ETHER as payment and if enough is paid, transfers the ownership over to the buyer.

 # Search function

 Ability to search information about any motorbike by inputting the VIN identification number

-#

 # How to Setup